How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 Manual action fieldNo (by hand)Template onlyPeople with few meetings

-Notion AI extractionYesNotion Business plan+Orgs already paying for Notion
+Notion AI extractionYesNotion Business+Orgs already paying for Notion

-Record → AI minutesYesRecording app (Mac)Anyone who doesn't want plan/bot constraints
+Record → AI notesYesRecording app (Mac)Anyone who doesn't want plan or bot constraints

-If you'd rather not upgrade your Notion plan or bring a tool into the call, the third option is the realistic one.
+If you'd rather not upgrade your Notion plan or bring a bot into the call, the third option is the realistic one for most people.

 Extraction isn't the finish line.
 You need a design that turns those action items into tasks that actually move inside Notion.

-Set Up a Task DB and Connect It with a Relation
+Set up a Tasks DB and connect it with a Relation

-In Notion, create a separate "Meeting Notes DB" and "Tasks DB," and link them with a relation.
+In Notion, create a separate "Meeting Notes DB" and "Tasks DB," then link them with a Relation property.

 • Meeting Notes DB: one page per meeting (date, attendees, decisions, recording URL)